Guidelines for Administering Summer Hours

 With the exception of the Christmas Eve holiday, the Christmas Day holiday, and the New Year's Day holiday, Winter Break days off are not official University holidays nor will they count against a staff member's vacation time.

 Please note: Employees who work less than 12 months and who are not scheduled to work during the Winter Break period and employees who are on an unpaid leave are not eligible for pay for Winter Break.

-Employees who are not eligible for holiday pay (HR Policy 20.051) are not eligible for pay for the Winter Break.
+Employees who are not eligible for holiday pay are not eligible for pay for the Winter Break.
 Sufficient time has been provided to departments to assess workloads and evaluate staffing needs during the Winter Break.
 To assist you in managing your staff and to ensure consistent treatment of employees who will be required to work during the Winter Break closing, we are providing a few guidelines to help in you in administering this paid time off.

 Compensatory time for employees who work during the break

 This winter break was approved with the understanding that departments would manage their operations to minimize additional payroll expenses and to afford employees additional time off.
 Toward that end, we strongly encourage managers of departments that must remain operational during the break, to compensate staff with compensatory time in lieu of paying additional wages.
 The compensatory time accrued during the break does not create a legal obligation to pay staff within the same pay period; consequently, the time worked can be "banked".